Certificate expiry

 When the 2-year clock starts

 The clock starts on the date printed on your pass certificate — the day you sat and passed the theory test.
-The 2-year window runs to the same calendar day two years later.
-For example, a certificate dated 21 May 2026 is no longer valid for a practical test taken on or after 21 May 2028.
+The 2-year window runs to the same calendar day two years later, inclusive.
+For example, a certificate dated 21 May 2026 is valid for a practical test taken on or before 21 May 2028; from 22 May 2028 onward you must pass the theory test again.

-Find the date by looking at the printed letter the test centre handed you, or — since the digital result rollout — the email DVSA sent.
-If you have lost the certificate number, you can request it free of charge via the official gov.uk service to find your theory test pass number ; you need your UK driving licence number and your test booking reference.
+Find the date on the letter the test centre handed you when you passed.
+If you have lost the certificate number, you can request it free of charge via the official gov.uk service to find your theory test pass number; you need your UK driving licence and your theory test booking reference, and DVSA emails the number to the address you booked with.

 When the clock stops